 For the caramel sauce, cook the sugar and water together over low heat until just dissolved.
 Add the butter and bring to a slow boil.
 Continue cooking at a low boil until the mixture turns a deep, golden brown color, almost copper.
 This process can take awhile but keep a close eye on it as it can go from perfect to burned rather quickly.

 Once the mixture has turned a copper color, remove it from the heat and immediately add the heavy cream.
 This will cause the mixture will bubble rapidly and steam, so whisk carefully.
-Whisk the final mixture together well over low heat and sprinkle in the sea salt.
+Whisk the final mixture together well over low heat and sprinkle in the Pure Flake Sea Salt.
 Set the caramel aside to cool to room temperature.
 Caramel may be prepared up to a week in advance.
 Just store in the refrigerator and heat gently until the sauce is spreadable again.

 To assemble layer cake, level the cakes and apply ½ cup of frosting to the top of the first layer.
 Spread evenly.
 Place the second layer on top and add ½ cup to the top.
 Frost the sides with the remaining frosting, cover and let sit in the refrigerator until the caramel is ready.
 Drizzle caramel sauce over cake in desired pattern and serve.
 Decorate with remaining frosting as desired.